rathesDot/rathes.de/resources/contents/blog/en/laravel-package.md

 }
 ```

 The service provider is basically the root of you package.
 Here you define which config files are loaded, where view file can be found and which assets can be published.
-Get more information on [service providers on the Laravel documentations](https://laravel.com/docs/providers)
+Get more information on [service providers in the Laravel documentations](https://laravel.com/docs/providers)

 For now we leave it as it is.
 While developing the package, we will add some stuff to it.